frain-dev/convoy-website/src/app/(docs)/docs/documentation/cli.md

 - `--signature-header`: This flag specifies the HTTP header for the default group for convoy instances running in non-multi tenant mode.

 - `--sentry`: This flag specifies the DSN to push telemetry data to sentry.

-- `--smtp-provider`: This flag specifies the name of the SMTP provider.
-While this isn’t necessary for smtp configuration, it is used to provider rich log.

-- `--smtp-from`: This specifies the sender’s email address when sending notification emails.

-- `--smtp-url`: This specifies the smtp servers’ url.
-You should lookup the providers’ documentation on how to specify this flag.

-- `--smtp-port`: This specifies the smtp servers’ port.
-You should lookup the providers’ documentation o how to specify this flag.

-- `--smtp-reply-to`: This specifies the email to use as reply-to in notification emails sent.

-- `--smtp-username`: This specifies the username for smtp authentication.
-You should lookup the providers’ documentation on how to specify this flag.

-- `--smtp-password`: This specifies the password for smtp authentication.
-You should lookup the providers’ documentation on how to specify this flag.

 - `--ssl`: This specifies if the server should run with `ssl` enabled.
 If true, then you must specify two other flags `--ssl-cert-file` and `--ssl-key-file`.